Caroline Graham Hansen: International career

-Norway's struggles continued into the group stages of qualification for the 2019 FIFA Women's World Cup where they were defeated by the Netherlands from an extra-time header from Vivianne Miedema, where Hansen left the pitch in tears.
+Norway's struggles continued into the group stages of qualification for the 2019 FIFA World Cup where they were defeated by the Netherlands from an extra-time header from Vivianne Miedema, where Hansen left the pitch in tears.
 The defeat put them at risk for not finishing first in their qualifying group, which could have potentially sent them to qualification playoffs.
-However, 7 straight wins including a much-needed win against the Dutch sent them to the top of the table, automatically qualifying them for the 2019 Women's World Cup.
+However, 7 straight wins including a much-needed win against the Dutch sent them to the top of the table, automatically qualifying them for the 2019 World Cup.
 Hansen scored 6 goals in 8 of Norway's qualifying matches.
 She also took up a captaincy role for the national team around this time, joining teammates Maren Mjelde and Ingrid Moe Wold.

-In 2019, it was announced that she would represent Norway in the 2019 FIFA Women's World Cup.
+In 2019, it was announced that she would represent Norway in the 2019 FIFA World Cup.
 This would later turn out to be a breakout tournament for Hansen, as she became the standout forward in Norway's first major international competition since the retirement of Ada Hegerberg in 2017.
 In the first match of the group stage, Norway faced Nigeria, where Hansen recorded an assist to Guro Reiten in Norway's first goal of the tournament.
 Norway won that match 3–0.
 In the final group stage match, Norway faced South Korea, where Hansen scored the penalty that sent Norway 1–0 up.
-The match ended 2–1 in Norway's favor, and they made it through to the Round of 16 with a second-place finish in Group A. She ended the match on crutches after taking a bad knock on her left ankle that resulted in a penalty kick for Norway.
+The match ended 2–1 in Norway's favour, and they made it through to the Round of 16 with a second-place finish in Group A. She ended the match on crutches after taking a bad knock on her left ankle that resulted in a penalty kick for Norway.
 She played 65 minutes before she was taken out of the game and earned a Player of the Match award for her performance.

 Despite her injury sustained against South Korea, Hansen played Australia in the Round of 16, where Norway won unexpectedly after going to a penalty shootout.
 She scored the first of Norway's 4 penalties and the shootout finished Norway 4–1 Australia.
 Hansen earned her second Player of the Match award of the tournament for her performance against the Aussies.
 Norway then advanced to the quarter-finals, where they were knocked out of the tournament by England.
 Despite exiting the tournament in the quarterfinals, she completed the most dribbles out of any other player.

-On 19 June 2023, she was included in the 23-player Norwegian squad for the FIFA Women's World Cup 2023.
+On 19 June 2023, she was included in the 23-player Norwegian squad for the FIFA World Cup 2023.

-On 16 June 2025, Hansen was called up to the Norway squad for the UEFA Women's Euro 2025.
+On 16 June 2025, Hansen was called up to the Norway squad for the UEFA Euro 2025.